Friday 1 May 2020 - Tuesday 8 Sep 2020

 Bark In The Park

-Registrations for the 2019 Bark in the Park™ sponsored dog walks are now open!
+Registrations for the 2020 Bark in the Park™ sponsored dog walks will be opening soon!
 Click here to register now!

-Back by popular demand, we are holding 5 Bark In The Park™ sponsored dog walks throughout Dublin during the months of May through to September this year.
+Now in it’s 10th year, this year we will be holding 5 Bark In The Park™ sponsored dog walks throughout Dublin during the months of May through to September.
 The fun packed events are a real draw for anyone with an interest in dog walking!

 Parking is available at the event location.

 Our 2020 Bark in the Park event dates are:

 Sunday 16 Aug 2020

 Ardgillan Castle, Balbriggan, Co.
 Dublin